-This is an Easy Spray Paint Update that will have your rusty pieces looking brand new.
+This is an Outdoor Lantern: Easy Spray Paint Update that will have your rusty pieces looking brand new.

-I was ready to toss the lanterns and buy new.
+I was ready to toss the lanterns and buy new ones.

 Easy Spray Paint Update

-First, I was willing to throw away the old lanterns because I didn’t want the tedious task of covering all the glass to prevent paint getting on it.
+First, I was willing to throw away the old lanterns because I didn’t want the tedious task of covering all the glass to prevent paint overspray.

 Then I investigated the inside of the lanterns and realized that I could remove the glass before painting.

 This made the update so much easier.
 All you need to do is determine how the glass is being held in the frame.
-In this case, it was easy to bend the metal tabs away from the glass and then remove.
+In this case, it was easy to bend the metal tabs away from the glass and then remove the glass.
 No tools were necessary.